 Much like poutine, bagels are available in restaurants throughout the city, however, be sure to go to a bakery to get the freshest ones possible.
 I went to St-Viateur Bagel Shop because it is open 24-7 and pushes out 10,000 bagels plus a day through its doors.

 The Rest – Marché Atwater

-Of course, Montréal’s foods goes far beyond poutine, smoked meat, and bagels.
+Of course, Montréal’s foods go far beyond poutine, smoked meat, and bagels.
 Unfortunately there just isn’t enough time or notches on my belt to sample it all.
 To compensate I took a Bixi bike to Marché Atwater, a massive market chock full of fresh food, vendor stalls, and Québec favourites.

 Grab a bag of cheese curds to snack on while you shop for ingredients to take home.
 From fresh produce to the perfect macaroon, you’ll find it at this busy and his historic public market.
 Don’t miss the maple syrup and maple butter.

 Thoughts on these Montréal Must-Eat Dishes?
 What’s missing from this list??